droidkid/skia/SkiLang.md

 ```

-TODO: Why is ClipToBounds separate from ClipRect?
+Why is ClipToBounds separate from ClipRect?
 They could be merged.
 Mainly because we don't have a rewrite rule that says
 ```
 (merge
     dst
-    clipRect src
+    (clipRect src clipRectBounds)
     [mergeParams.., noBounds]
 ) ->
 (merge